 Although various studies have reported gene signatures related to metastasis in CRC[28-30], much is unknown about the molecular pathogenesis of LVI; an early and critical step in metastasis.
-We performed an array-based CGH analysis of 47 CRC samples and found the most frequent aberrations were detected at 20q, 18q, 17p, 15q, 14q, 13q, 8q, 7p, 7q and 5q, consistent with previous reports[31,32].
-The comparison between CRCs with and without LVI revealed that 184 DCNAs were significantly associated with the presence of LVI, and more than half of them were found at 22q, 17q, 10q and 6q.
-Knösel et al[33] and Nakao et al[34] indicated that the DCNAs associated with CRC metastases were mostly located at 22q, 20q, 17q, 15q, 10q, 8p, 8q and 6q.
+We performed an array-based CGH analysis of 47 CRC samples and found the most frequent aberrations were detected at 20q, 18q, 17p, 15q, 14q, 13q, 8q, 7p, 7q, and 5q, consistent with previous reports[31,32].
+The comparison between CRCs with and without LVI revealed that 184 DCNAs were significantly associated with the presence of LVI, and more than half of them were found at 22q, 17q, 10q, and 6q.
+Knösel et al[33] and Nakao et al[34] indicated that the DCNAs associated with CRC metastases were mostly located at 22q, 20q, 17q, 15q, 10q, 8p, 8q, and 6q.
 These findings suggested the emergence of multiple chromosomal aberrations at the transition from LVI to metastasis formation.
 Furthermore, a decision tree classifier was applied to these significant DCNAs.
 It can allow for an automatic differentiation of LVI or non-LVI CRCs by checking seven special DCNAs, with a high accuracy of 95.7%.
 This is the first report of the development of a DCNA classifier in order to estimate the LVI status of each tumor for optimal diagnosis, thus contributing to personalized CRC management.
 However, the number of tumors examined in this study was limited, and large-scale studies might identify the DCNAs with a stronger impact on the evaluation of LVI status.

 In this study, a total of 1784 genes were identified in the 184 DCNAs related to LVI in CRC.
 With the identified genes, we performed functional enrichment analyses and found that they were significantly enriched in immune response and inflammation mediated by immunoglobulins and immune complexes.
 Previous studies have showed that perivascular lymphocytic infiltration is strongly associated with the presence of LVI and aggressive tumor behavior[21,35].
 Our findings supported the involvement of perivascular inflammation in the process of LVI, also suggesting the importance of inflammation in cancer progression[36,37].
-Additionally, we constructed a PPI network and screened out some key genes, such as EP300, STAT3, SIRT1 and RPS6KB1, which have been related to epithelial-mesenchymal transition (EMT), active angiogenesis or matrix remodeling.
+Additionally, we constructed a PPI network and screened out some key genes, such as EP300, STAT3, SIRT1, and RPS6KB1, which have been related to epithelial-mesenchymal transition (EMT), active angiogenesis, or matrix remodeling.
 In the PPI network, EP300 possesses the highest values of all three centrality measures.
 It functions as transcriptional coactivator for some nuclear proteins, such as HIF-1α, thus participating in hypoxia-induced invasion and EMT process[38].
-STAT3 is a central cytoplasmic transcription factor and suggested to be involved in tumor proliferation, apoptosis, invasion and migration, by regulating the expression of vascular endothelial growth factor (VEGF) and MMPs[39].
-SIRT1 encodes an NAD-dependent deacetylase and acts as a positive regulator of EMT, tumor vascularization and metastatic growth[40].
+STAT3 is a central cytoplasmic transcription factor and suggested to be involved in tumor proliferation, apoptosis, invasion, and migration, by regulating the expression of vascular endothelial growth factor (VEGF) and MMPs[39].
+SIRT1 encodes an NAD-dependent deacetylase and acts as a positive regulator of EMT, tumor vascularization, and metastatic growth[40].
 RPS6KB1 is reported to be involved in tumor growth and angiogenesis through HIF-1α and VEGF expression[41].
-The present study indicated that these genes might play an important role in the development of LVI, and further our understanding of the targets for early metastatic spread in CRC.
+The present study indicated that these genes might play an important role in the development of LVI and further our understanding of the targets for early metastatic spread in CRC.

 In conclusion, we identified that LVI was significantly associated with features of aggressive tumors and reduced survival in CRC, and constructed a DCNA classifier that could estimate the LVI status of CRC with high accuracy.
-Our results also indicated that the genomic alterations related to LVI were correlated with inflammation, EMT, angiogenesis and matrix remodeling.
+Our results also indicated that the genomic alterations related to LVI were correlated with inflammation, EMT, angiogenesis, and matrix remodeling.
 These findings might contribute to an improved understanding of the molecular mechanisms involved in LVI and provide valuable information for better management of CRC.